-This guide breaks down which is the best area to stay in Boston and offers a list of places to choose from.
+Thankfully, this guide helps you find the best place to stay in Boston for your itinerary, including a list of places to choose from.

 Best Areas To Stay In Boston